-- Health Certification - Each companion animal live exhibit must have a current CVI.
+- Health Certification - Each companion animal live exhibit must have a current CVI (health paper).
 The SD Animal Industry Board requires that all companion animals are accompanied by a health certificate that has been signed by a licensed accredited veterinarian within 30 days of entry to the South Dakota State fairgrounds.
 Health certificates must indicate the dates of vaccinations received, especially rabies and feline distemper (FVRCP).
 All vaccines must be current.
-It is important for 4-H members to consult with their local veterinarian about complete healthcare specific to their companion animal/ pet, which may include additional vaccinations, such as for feline leukemia, etc. - Animal Possession Requirement - Kittens/cats must be in possession of the exhibitor by May 31 of the current year. - Animal's Length of Stay at Event - Companion Animals may only be brought to the State or county fairgrounds on the day of the show, and must remain until all judging is complete.
-After the Companion Animal show, housing of pets in their carriers may be provided for a limited time, for your convenience and depending on availability of space.
-Details will be shared with participants after show check in. - Entry Limits - Each exhibitor is limited to two entries per lot number.
+It is important for 4-H members to consult with their local veterinarian about complete healthcare specific to their companion animal/ pet, which may include additional vaccinations, such as for feline leukemia, etc.

+- Animal Possession Requirement - Kittens/cats must be in possession of the exhibitor by May 31 of the current year. - Animal's Length of Stay at Event - Companion Animals may only be brought to the State or county fairgrounds on the day of the show. - Entry Limits - Each exhibitor is limited to two entries per lot number.
 Cat/Kitten Showmanship is limited to one entry. - Each animal (cat or companion animal) is limited to one lot.
-Animals may not be entered in multiple lots. - · Control of Animals While Showing - Companion Animals may be shown in or out of their cage, except for birds, which must remain in their cage during the show.
+Animals may not be entered in multiple lots. - Control of Animals While Showing - Companion Animals may be shown in or out of their cage, except for birds, which must remain in their cage during the show.
 During Cat/ Kitten Showmanship, the animal must be out of its carrier during showmanship and show. - Each presenter must bring a carpet square to place on the show table under their companion animal while showing.
 Carpet squares should be at least 12" x 15" in size. - O Companion animals must be in control of their owners at all times.
 A leash and/or harness are required for cats/kittens, and other species if appropriate, while out of their carrier.
 Use a small, clean, light- weight leash or harness.
-Tip: Practice using a leash at home with your pet to get your companion animal comfortable with wearing the leash or harness before the day of the show.

-- Care of Companion Animals at the Show - Companion animals must have access to clean water.
+Tip: Practice using a leash at home with your pet to get your companion animal comfortable with wearing the leash or harness before the day of the show. - Care of Companion Animals at the Show - Companion animals must have access to clean water.
 Travel carriers should provide your companion animal with everything it might need, including food and toys. - O A litter box is optional, however be aware that companion animals may be in their carriers for several hours at the show, so please plan accordingly.
-It is advisable to feed cats several hours before the time of the show. - Ribbons and Awards - Ribbon placing follows the Danish system of purple, blue, red, and white. - Awards for best in show are awarded to the top five exhibitors per lot and division.
+It is advisable to feed cats several hours before the time of the show. - Ribbons and Awards - Ribbon placing follows the Danish system of

+- purple, blue, red, and white. - Awards for best in show are awarded to the top five exhibitors per lot and division.